mickem/medin.name.temperature/README.md

 * Configure which zones and devices should be monitored on the settings page.
 * Add a flow with the desired actions when the toowarm and toocold alarms are triggered.
 * Detailed instructions can be found on the Instructions tab in the apps settings.
+* You can also add virtual thermometers (Add new device select temerpature manager).

 ## Need Help, Have questions or remarks?